17 Best Things to Do in Bellagio (Lake Como, Italy)

 Once you get to Bellagio, you’ll need to continue on foot to your accommodation, or if it’s further, you will need to hop into a taxi.

-Of course, for a more comfortable journey, you also have the option to book a direct taxi ride from Milan to Bellagio, but it will set you back around €150 each way.
+Of course, for a more comfortable journey, you can also book a direct airport transfer from Milan to Bellagio, or rent a car if you want to drive yourself.

-How many days to spend in Bellagio?
+How many days to spend in Bellagio

 To discover all the best things to do in Bellagio, you will need at least a full day.
 However, if you only want to see the highlights, a half-day will suffice.